 Continue along the HTS Trail for 400 feet to a junction with the yellow-blazed Stony Brook Trail.
 The orange-blazed HTS Trail bears left here, but you should continue straight ahead along the Stony Brook Trail.
 This relatively level trail bears left to cross Diamond Creek, then parallels the cascading Stony Brook for over a mile.
 About 3.85 miles from the start of the hike, the white-blazed Kakiat Trail joins from the left.
 Turn right here, now following both white and yellow blazes, and cross a footbridge over Pine Meadow Brook.

 About 750 feet after crossing the footbridge, the white-blazed Kakiat Trail splits off to the right.
 Turn right, leaving the Stony Brook Trail, and follow the Kakiat Trail, which crosses a second footbridge - this one, over Stony Brook - and climbs through an evergreen forest.
-NOTE: This second footbridge was washed away by Hurricane Irene in 2011 and, as of June 2013, has not been replaced.
+NOTE: This second footbridge was washed away by Hurricane Irene in 2011 and, as of December 2016, has not been replaced.
 See comment below.
 After a level section (an old farmsite), the trail climbs to the crest of a hill, then descends on a woods road to Seven Lakes Drive.
 It crosses the road and heads downhill, reaching the Old Johnsontown Road in 150 feet.
 Turn left on this road, joining the horizontal-white-blazed White Bar Trail.

 The Kakiat Trail soon turns off to the right, but you should continue straight ahead on the grassy woods road, retracing your steps along the White Bar Trail for 0.3 mile back to the Johnsontown Road Circle, where the hike began.